Who’s Responsible for Building in the Floodplain?

 Subsidized flood insurance for minimum flood risk reduction measures.

-Like the idea of a “100-year flood,” which assumes historical patterns will hold true.
+Those minimum standards are often based on outdated assumptions, including the idea of a “100-year flood,” which assumes historical patterns will hold true.

 Wait ~ what’s a “100-year flood”?